MA Chinese and German

 You will begin to learn classical Chinese and modern Chinese translation skills.

-In the German 2 language course you will develop your oral language skills further, and practise creative writing, translation and grammar.
+On our German 2 language course, you will further develop your oral language skills and practise translation and grammar, including in writing.
 You will also continue to study literature and culture, choosing at least two courses from a suite of options.
 These are likely to include:

 - Researching Disability in German Literature and Society